pyeventsourcing/esdbclient/README.md

 The optional `commit_position` argument is a Python `int` that can be used to specify a commit position from which to start reading.
 The default value of `commit_position` is `None`.
 Please note, if a commit position is specified, it must be an actually existing commit position in the database.
+When reading forwards, the event at the commit position may be included, depending upon the filter.
+When reading backwards, the event at the commit position will not be included.

 The optional `backwards` argument is a Python `bool`.
 The default of `backwards` is `False`, which means events are returned in the order they were recorded, If